HumaIlyas/Project-heritage-housing-issues/README.md

 * 2 - The client is interested to predict the house sales price from her 4 inherited houses, and any other house in Ames, Iowa.

-## Hypothesis and methods of validation
+## Hypothesis and Validation Methods
 * We suspect that the distribution of the sale prices is skewed to the right which might lead to a problem when it comes to predicting high sale prices.
 To validate the project hypothesis about the shape of the distribution, we plot a combined boxplot/histogram of the sale price.